maximvdberg/reasamplomatic-multi/README.md

 ### Optional dependencies

  - For drag-and-drop support, install the `tkinterdnd2` package.
- - To show useful tooltips on hover, you need to install `tktooltip`.
+ - To show useful tooltips on hover, you need to install `tkinter-tooltip`.

 To install these dependencies, run the following in a terminal:

 ```
-pip install mido tkinterdnd2 tktooltip
+pip install tkinterdnd2 tkinter-tooltip
 ```

 or use whatever Python package manager you have installed.